 This Date in Pirates History: February 4

-On this date in Pittsburgh Pirates history five former players have been born as well as one new player just signed last month.
-Starting with the newest former player first, relief pitcher Dan Plesac was born on this date in 1962.
+On this date in Pittsburgh Pirates history six former players have been born.
+Starting with one of the newest former player first, relief pitcher Dan Plesac was born on this date in 1962.
 He was a lefty reliever with nine years experience already when the Pirates signed him as a free agent on November 9, 1994.
-He went 2-3 4.61 in 54 games for the Cubs in 1994 and had been a closer with the Brewers for five seasons earlier in his career.
-Dan went 4-4 3.58 in 58 games for the Pirates in 1995, striking out 57 batters in 60.1 innings.
-In 1996, Plesac led all Pirates pitchers in games pitched with 73 and had a 6-5 4.09 record with 11 saves.
+He went 2-3, 4.61 in 54 games for the Cubs in 1994 and had been a closer with the Brewers for five seasons earlier in his career.
+Plesac went 4-4, 3.58 in 58 games for the Pirates in 1995, striking out 57 batters in 60.1 innings.
+In 1996, he led all Pirates pitchers in games pitched with 73 and had a 6-5, 4.09 record with 11 saves.
 Almost two years to the date they signed him as a free agent, the Pirates traded Plesac to the Blue Jays in a nine player deal that was mentioned here.
-Dan played another seven seasons in the majors, finishing with 1064 games pitched and 158 saves.
+He played another seven seasons in the majors, finishing with 1064 games pitched and 158 saves.

 Other players born on this date include:

 Steve Brye (1949) outfielder for the 1978 Pirates.
 He was originally a first round draft pick of the Twins in 1967 and had played eight seasons in the majors already when the Pirates signed him as a free agent on April 4,1978.
-He played his first seven seasons with Minnesota and then one year with the Brewers in 1977 when he hit .249 in 94 games and played errorless ball in 83 games in the outfield.
-For the Pirates in 1978 he played 66 games, mostly off the bench and he split his time between all three outfield positions.
-He hit .235 with 9 RBI’s in 130 plate appearances.
-He was released shortly after the season ended and would go on to play one more season in AAA for the Padres before retiring as a player.
+Brye played his first seven seasons with Minnesota and then one year with the Brewers in 1977 when he hit .249 in 94 games and played errorless ball in 83 games in the outfield.
+For the Pirates in 1978, he played 66 games, mostly off the bench and he split his time between all three outfield positions.
+He hit .235 with nine RBIs in 130 plate appearances.
+Brye was released shortly after the season ended and would go on to play one more season in AAA for the Padres before retiring as a player.
 He was a career .258 hitter in 697 major league games.

-Finally, Doug Slaten, a relief pitcher who has pitched six seasons in the majors, four with Arizona and the last two with the Nationals, turns 33 today.
-He signed with the Pirates on January 11,2012 after going 0-2 4.41 in 31 relief appearances last year.
-He had a career record of 7-8 3.60 in 137.2 innings over 206 appearances coming into the 2012 season.
+Finally, Doug Slaten, a relief pitcher who has pitched six seasons in the majors, four with Arizona and the last two with the Nationals, turns 34 today.
+He signed with the Pirates on January 11,2012 after going 0-2, 4.41 in 31 relief appearances during the 2011 season.
+He had a career record of 7-8, 3.60 in 137.2 innings over 206 appearances going into the 2012 season.
 For the Pirates, Slaten pitched ten games, going 0-0, 2.71 in 13 innings, with nine hits allowed, eight walks and he recorded six strikeouts.
 Slaten was let go via free agency following the season.
+He did not play in 2013.